 My genealogical researches have uncovered dozens of devout ancestors.
-This is the sixth installment of a series of posts titled “Doing God’s Work: Our Families’ Faithful”, documenting the lives of those who served God.
+This is the seventh installment of a series of posts titled “Doing God’s Work: Our Families’ Faithful”, documenting the lives of those who served God.

 In the previous post of this series, I discussed the life of Ebles I de Roucy, my 30th great-grandfather.
 Now I will focus on Ela of Salisbury (my 24th and my 25th great-grandmother), who died on this day 24 August 1261.